-There were no measured exceedances of the Ni TV in 2017.
-Results of the assessment in terms of comparisons of the modelled concentrations with the TV have been reported in e-Reporting Data flow G (CDR, 2018).
-Exceedance of the Ni TV in Swansea Urban Area and South Wales zones have been reported in previous years.
-Local monitoring and detailed modelling in the vicinity of the exceedance are carried out annually and inform the maximum concentration and, where applicable, area of exceedance reported in e-reporting.
-Maximum concentrations of Ni for the Swansea Urban Area and South Wales zones were reported based upon the annual mean Ni concentration of 19 ng m-3 measured at Pontardawe Tawe Terrace.
+There were exceedances in four zones in 2018, one measured (Swansea Urban Area) and three modelled (Sheffield Urban Area, South Wales and Yorkshire and Humberside).
+Results of the assessment in terms of comparisons of the modelled concentrations with the TV have been reported in e-Reporting Data flow G (CDR, 2019).
+Exceedance of the Ni TV in Swansea Urban Area, South Wales and Sheffield Urban Area zones have been reported in previous years.
+This is the first year that Yorkshire and Humberside has been reported as an exceedance.
+Local monitoring and detailed modelling in the vicinity exceedances are carried out annually and inform the maximum concentration and, where applicable, area of exceedance reported in e-reporting for each zone.

+Maximum concentrations of Ni for the Swansea Urban Area and South Wales zones were reported based upon the annual mean Ni concentration of 57 ng m-3 measured at Pontardawe Tawe Terrace.
 This monitoring site is within the Swansea Urban Area zone but is very near to the boundary of the South Wales zone.
-Detailed modelling of the principal source of local nickel emissions is described below.
+Detailed modelling of the principal source of local nickel emissions for the exceedance in these two zones is described below in Section 10.6.4.2.